Jorjon/sapi/README.md

 ## What

-This framework is meant to be a simple way to create an API using AWS Lambda.
+This framework is meant to be a simple way to create an API using AWS Lambda and NodeJs.

+## How to run
+You need to provision your AWS Lambda Function with URL first.
+Then, you specify the name of the function in the `SAPI_NAME` environment variable.

+**Important**: The handler for the function must be `__handler__.default`.

 ```shell
 npm i -D sapi